knickodem/buffet/README.md

-# smorgasbord
+# buffet
-A collection of random functions that are sometimes useful to me and may or may not be useful to anyone else.
+A collection of random functions, most of which are not fully cooked.
+The functions are sometimes useful to me and may or may not be useful to anyone else.